rwblickhan/astro-rwblickhan.org/src/content/misc/pattern-language.md

 The broader lesson here is that communities, if they are to remain communities, need time to socialize new arrivals into the culture of the community.
 Otherwise, they risk becoming a place where strangers mostly interact with strangers, where there is no sense of shared norms and few repeated interactions that would encourage politeness.

+## Eyes on the Street

+*A feeling of safety in urban environments is provided by having many “eyes on the street”.*

+### References

+- *The Death and Life of Great American Cities*, Jane Jacobs

+### Details

+What makes a neighborhood feel safe or unsafe?
+Why did so many of the housing projects of the mid-twentieth century fail so spectacularly?

+One of the major arguments of Jane Jacobs’ *Death and Life* is that neighborhoods feel safe when they are more lively — when there are a wide variety of people going about many different activities at all times of day, providing many “eyes on the street” to deter wrongdoing.
+After all, most humans are naturally cooperative and willing to step in if something untoward is happening.

+Good neighborhoods — like, say, San Francisco’s North Beach — are designed to support many uses, from children going to school in the morning to workers in the office during the day to diners eating out in the evening to revelers partying at night.
+Bad neighborhoods — like, say, San Francisco’s Civic Center — are often oriented around a single purpose, like civic administration or corporate offices, and remain desolate at “abnormal” times.
+The mid-twentieth century housing projects of high modernism, like Le Corbusier’s “tower in a park” idea, were ineffective because they segregated different purposes.

+When in a new neighborhood, pay attention to how many “eyes on the street” you can notice.

 ## Illusion of Explanatory Depth